Legislation affecting the House of Lords

 What happened under the House of Lords Act 1999?

 The House of Lords Act 1999 removed the right of most hereditary peers to sit and vote in the Lords.
-92 hereditary peers remain in the House until full reform.
+The Act allowed for 92 hereditary peers to remain in the House until full reform.

 Where can I find information on House of Lords reform?

 House of Lords Reform 2010–15 (House of Lords Library Note, 25 March 2015) including information on the Government’s House of Lords Reform Bill 2012-2013 which failed to reach the House of Lords.
 Also includes the House of Lords Reform Act 2014 which made provision for members to retire or cease to be members through non-attendance; and the House of Lords (Expulsion and Suspension) Act 2015 passed allowing the House of Lords to expel or suspend members.

 - House of Lords Reform Draft Bill (PDF 395 KB) (pdf 395KB) (House of Lords Library Note, 16 June 2011) - setting out the Government‘s proposals and the reactions in parliament, the press and from a range of commentators

 - House of Lords Reform 1997-2010: A Chronology (PDF 312 KB) (pdf 312KB) (House of Lords Library Note, 28 June 2010) - a summary of the principal developments of 1997-2010

 - Possible Implications of the House of Lords Reform (PDF 274 KB) (pdf 275KB) (House of Lords Library Note, 25 June 2010) - an assessment of the impact of reform on the House itself, its relationship with the House of Commons and Government

 - Bibliography on Lords Reform (PDF 458.7 KB) (PDF 368 KB) (pdf 368KB)(House of Lords Library Note, 26 April 2012) - summarises a selection of the literature published on the subject of Lords reform